fpusan/tutorial-template/docs/source/scripts.rst

 .. note::

-  If additional databases were provided using the ``-optdb`` option, this script will create additional diamond result files for each database
+  If additional databases were provided using the ``-extdb`` option, this script will create additional diamond result files for each database

 Step 5: HMM search for Pfam database
 ====================================